 Stadium in Moscow is expanded to 90,000 seats in time for the games.

-long-awaited successor to the Hubble Space Telescope is launched.
+James Webb Space Telescope (JWST) is the long-awaited successor to the Hubble Space Telescope.
 Its

 primary mirror has a collecting area six times larger than Hubble.
 The

 telescope is situated in an L2 orbit approximately 1.5 million km

 from Earth.
 Originally planned for 2014, it was delayed until 2018 due

 In 2018, the Japan Aerospace Exploration Agency (JAXA) sends an unmanned mission to the Moon.
 This uses an Epsilon solid-fuel rocket to carry and deploy a "Smart Lander for Investigating Moon" (SLIM).
 The probe is designed to perfect soft-landing technologies for manned missions in the future.
 While previous attempts by space agencies have landed spacecraft within several kilometres of their target site, SLIM aims to land within 100 metres (approximately 328 feet).* Face recognition software, similar to that found in digital cameras, enables it to identify craters.
 The mission costs ¥10 billion to ¥15 billion (between $83 and $125 million).
 Only five nations have achieved soft landings on the lunar surface – the former Soviet Union, the USA, China, India and Japan.